Academic Integrity

 differs from the Student Code of Conduct procedures in that the first Administrative

-Hearing is held with the Associate Dean of Academic Affairs (or designee).
+Hearing is held with the Department Chair or Vice President for Academic Affairs (or

 Students found to be in violation of the academic integrity standards of the College